Click now to unlock your international potential!

 - VAT refund deadline: Businesses and individuals can apply for a VAT refund within two years from the date of purchase.VAT refund deadline: Businesses and individuals can apply for a VAT refund within two years from the date of purchase.

-- Exportation deadline: Goods or services must be exported out of Norway within three months of the date of purchase for the purchaser to qualify for a VAT refund.
+- Exportation deadline: Goods must be exported out of Norway within three months of the date of purchase for the purchaser to qualify for a VAT refund.

 VAT registration deadline